-- Benefit the development, distribution, evolution and structures/projects that support the Internet's unique identifier systems: - Benefit capacity building and underserved populations, or; - Benefit the open and interoperable Internet.
+- Benefit the development, distribution, evolution and structures/projects that support the Internet's unique identifier systems; - Benefit capacity building and underserved populations, or; - Benefit the open and interoperable Internet.

-New gTLD Auction Proceeds are expected to be allocated in a manner consistent with ICANN's mission.
+New gTLD Auction Proceeds are expected to be allocated in a manner consistent with ICANN's mission and core principles.